AdamsMao/PCcrawler/README.md

-A simple crawler inspired by python and scrapy.
+A simple crawler inspired by scrapy.